 Who you will see

-The National Institute for Health and Care Excellence (NICE) recommends that men with penile cancer are treated by specialised multidisciplinary teams (MDTs).
+The National Institute for Health and Care Excellence (NICE) recommends that men with penile cancer are treatmed by specialists who work together in multidisciplinary teams (MDTs).
 The MDT is a team of health professionals who work together to decide on the best way to manage your care.
-The MDT can include:
+The MDT for cancer of the penis can include:

 - plastic surgeons